 Freelance jobs marketplaces typically match up enterprises and startups with individuals from across the globe.
 Moreover, freelancers are often located in countries with low banking penetration and limited accessibility to legacy online payments providers, which poses a challenge for job seekers.

-Through the implementation of digital dollar stablecoins, such as USDC, combined with Circle’s Marketplaces product, an online job marketplace would be able to seamlessly accept and make global payments without the need for a traditional banking relationship while the platform’s transaction currency would remain the US dollar.
+Through the implementation of digital dollar stablecoins, such as USDC, combined with Circle’s API products, an online job marketplace would be able to seamlessly accept and make global payments without the need for a traditional banking relationship while the platform’s transaction currency would remain the US dollar.